 2. Letter dated 3rd September 1789

-On 3rd September the King sent to all archbishops and bishops a letter requesting public prayers for the salvation of the kingdom.
+On 3rd September the King sent to all Archbishops and Bishops of France a letter requesting public prayers for the salvation of the kingdom.
 The letter is published in the collected Mandements of Archbishop de Juigné, and those of several other bishops.
 Louis refers to the unrest sweeping the countryside.
 In concert with the National Assembly, he has employed all the means in his power to stop the disorder; he now wishes to implore publicly the help of Divine Providence.
 Already the Church and nobility have offered sacrifices.
 The King now reiterates his own commitment to the relief of the people:

 In order to restore order in finances, I will make all the personal sacrifices ("les abandons personnels") which are judged necessary or convenient; it is not only at the expense of the pomp and pleasures of the throne, which for some time have become bitter to me, but by great sacrifices, that I wish to be able to give my subjects peace and happiness.
 Come to my aid, come to the aid of the State by your exhortations and by your prayers, I urge you to do this, and count on your zeal and obedience.

 On 11th September 1789 Mgr de Juigné circulated the letter with the last Mandement he was to write in France.